 Nothing beats having a local guide when you’re visiting a new city, especially for getting off the beaten track and into areas you might not find – or wander through – on your own.

-Santiago is a city of more than six million people and on this tour, you’ll hear stories about the lives and livelihood of ‘La Chimba’s’ hard working locals as you wander through the streets and visit the local market, before winding up in the city’s epic cemetery to see how the wealth gap plays out in the afterlife.
+Santiago is a city of more than seven million people and on this tour, you’ll hear stories about the lives and livelihood of ‘La Chimba’s’ hard working locals as you wander through the streets and visit the local market, before winding up in the city’s epic cemetery to see how the wealth gap plays out in the afterlife.

 Covering an area equivalent to roughly 140 football fields, and final resting place for more than 2 million souls, this is one of the continent’s largest burial grounds and a sprawling contrast of rich and epic mausoleums, respectable middle class tombs and crumbling storied niche blocks for the poor.